mokorog0-0/GG-arch/README.md

-GG arch is my collection of books that I made
+GG arch is my collection of dots that I made

+needed for work

+wallpaper-swww.
+terminal-kitty.
+bar-waybar.

 preview of the first configuration